Sharmadean Reid: Early life and education

-Reid was born into a Jamaican family with a father of Indian heritage in Wolverhampton in 1984.
+Reid was born to a Jamaican family with a father of Indian heritage in Wolverhampton in 1984.
 She completed a BTEC in Art and Design.
 She moved to London the month before she started a degree at Central Saint Martins, graduating with a degree in Fashion Communication and Promotion.
 During her degree she worked with Nicola Formichetti, Arena Homme + editor Jo-Ann Furniss and Alasdair McLellan.
 Reid started WAH (We Ain't Hoes) in 2005 while at university as a hip hop zine focusing on the new wave of street smart feminism.
 She used a Mac Mini and interviewed women in hip hop, building a community for women in the industry.
 She describes her skills in Adobe Photoshop and Adobe InDesign as the most important part of her feminist activism.
 The zine developed into the WAHappenings blog and WAH Power Lunches - opportunities for women to get together and discuss careers and ideas.